 Next up is variable and non-essential expenses.
 This would include items like going out to dinner, cell phone bill, cable bill, monthly or yearly membership fees and subscriptions.
 If you would still like to enjoy these simple pleasures, YourBestDeals.com can give you discounts.
-Make sure to create a category for “extras” that you usually don’t remember buying or add in to your budget like trips to the local coffee shop.
+Make sure to create a category for “extras” that you usually don’t remember buying or add into your budget like trips to the local coffee shop.

 If you’re not sure how much you’re spending on these things, it’s a good idea to figure it out.
 You may be surprised.
 Go through your bank records for the last three months and calculate how much you’ve spent on small, non-essential expenses.
 You may find areas that are large financial drains where you can cut back.
 Take what you think is a reasonable amount to spend on these non-essentials and add them into your budget.

 The last step is to figure out what’s left.
 When you take your after-tax income and deduct all your fixed and variable expenses, what’s left is money that can be put toward your financial goals like saving, insurance, and retirement.

 Saving should definitely be a higher priority than spending so if what’s left isn’t enough to put something aside each month, you may want to review where your money is going and find more ways to cut back.